Are professional expert witnesses a “good thing”? Can those who make a living as a hired gun be, well, objective?

 Frontier’s international arbitration experts provide rigorous independent economic analysis, causation determinations, damages assessments, valuation opinions, regulatory opinions, expert reports and testimony.
 They support governments and companies in arbitration proceedings under all major institutional and procedural rules drawing on their deep expertise in regulated industries and competitive markets.
 Our experts include:

-- Dr. Fernando Barrera: he leads our dispute work in Iberia and Latin America, having provided expert reports and testimony in regulated and non-regulated sectors.
+- Dr. Fernando Barrera: he leads our dispute work in Iberia and Latin America, and has given expert reports and testimony in regulated and non-regulated sectors.